10 Safe Scents for Dogs, and 8 Dangerous Ones

 Jasmine oil is a safe essential oil to diffuse around dogs in diluted amounts.
 The soft floral scent can create a soothing environment for your pet.
 Be cautious not to let your dog ingest jasmine oil, as it can cause adverse reactions if consumed.

-Scents That are Unsafe for Dogs
+8 Scents That are Not Safe for Dogs

 The following scents should be avoided around dogs.
 Strong, highly concentrated plant substances can lead to skin problems, issues with the nervous system, and more.
 Many of the following oils are used in home air fresheners and cleaning products, and pet owners are unaware of their risks.